EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Motivation: the Evidence Bottleneck

 \section{Motivation: the Evidence Bottleneck}

-The perception--reasoning gap in Sec.~\ref{sec:intro} suggests an architectural bottleneck rather than a pure training issue.
-We analyze the LALM pipeline through a conceptual information-flow lens to identify where acoustic evidence is attenuated.
-We first examine the constraints of single-path models (Sec.~\ref{subsec:single_path_limit}), then show how dual-path architectures can relax these constraints in practice (Sec.~\ref{subsec:dual_path_advantage}).
-Formal derivations are provided in Appendix~\ref{app:iflow-derivations}.
+We trace the flow of acoustic evidence through LALM inference to identify where it may be attenuated.
+We first discuss single-path limitations (Sec.~\ref{subsec:single_path_limit}) and then motivate dual-path architectures for preserving complementary evidence (Sec.~\ref{subsec:dual_path_advantage}).
+Formal derivations are in Appendix~\ref{app:iflow-derivations}.

 \paragraph{Notation.} We use $Z$ to denote the latent acoustic evidence required for the downstream task, such as event identities, temporal boundaries, and event order.
 Let $X$ be the raw audio waveform, $H$ the encoder hidden representation, $O$ the representation passed to the language model, and $Y$ the model output.
 We denote mutual information by $I(\cdot;\cdot)$ and assume only that a joint distribution over $(Z, X)$ exists.
-This minimal assumption is sufficient for \emph{qualitative} reasoning about information flow.